Per Stirpes: The Estate Planning Decision You Can’t Ignore

 For example, do you want your money to pass to your beneficiary’s heirs?
 It’s possible this was your plan all along.

-But, it’s also possible you don’t want your grandchildren to get access to your money.
+However, it’s also possible that you don’t want your grandchildren to have access to your money.

 One factor to consider is the age of the heirs who would receive the money via per stirpes.

-For example, if you’re looking at passing assets to your children (and your grandchildren via per stirpes), consider the grandchildren’s ages.
+For example, if you’re considering passing assets to your children (and their grandchildren via per stirpes), consider the ages of the grandchildren.

 Are the grandchildren minors?
 Would the grandchildren be able to manage your assets on their own?